eugtsa/search_lecture/examples/eat_all_dots/README.md

 ### How to write your own algorithm?

 In order to write your algorithm you should create class which implements BaseAgent.
-Base Agent consists of one method, ``get_action``.
-Take a look at the naive_random_walk_agent.py:
+BaseAgent have only one method which you need to implement: ``get_action``.
+Here is an example of the naive_random_walk_agent.py:

 ```python